<Support Jin Ha for His Education to

 My dream is to contribute to the peaceful unification of the Korean Peninsula.
 To be specific, I am eager to establish a United Nations University in the demilitarized zone of the Korean Peninsula.
 Creating a peace model city centered on education could be an experiment as a pathway to the peaceful unification of Korea.

 During my undergraduate studies, I focused on international relations and international law, because I believe policies and law would be salient for a unified Korea.
 As I dive into studies, I realize that a system alone is unable to change society.
 The system should be managed and supported by educated citizens.
 To teach and understand North Korean defectors, I decided to take the Teacher Education Program in addition to the double major.
 After graduating a university, I worked in an NGO for the peaceful unification of Korea.
-It was a worthwhile experience to grasp roles of the civil society through educating both North and South Korean students as well as international students and Koreans overseas.
+It was a worthwhile experience to grasp the roles of the civil society through educating both North and South Korean students, as well as international students and Koreans overseas.
 Based on my experiences in teaching, researching, and managing education programs, I hope to share the two pivotal experiences that significantly influenced shaping my dream.

-Second, my experience as an exchange student and a student teacher in Bethlehem, Israel-Palestine taught me that political and economic stability with a basic functioning infrastructure provides a safe environment for education.
-I had an opportunity to teach history to Palestinian students at an international school in Bethlehem including refugees.
+Second, my experience as an exchange student and a student teacher in Bethlehem, Israel-Palestine, taught me that political and economic stability with a basic functioning infrastructure provides a safe environment for education.
+I had an opportunity to teach history to Palestinian students at an international school in Bethlehem, including refugees.
 Through this unique living experience in the West Bank, I perceived that the potential of people can be bound if a society suffers from conflicts, unemployment, and corruption.
 Education also requires decent living conditions such as electricity and clean water.
-It made me question the possibility of providing a quality and inclusive education for Palestinian students amid conflict and ponder on the role of schools in educating both Israeli and Palestinian students by living together in peace.
+It made me question the possibility of providing a quality and inclusive education for Palestinian students amid conflict and ponder the role of schools in educating both Israeli and Palestinian students by living together in peace.

-< Objectives, Goals, and Contributions>
+<Objectives, Goals, and Contributions>

 My diligence and devotion to realizing goals with perseverance would positively contribute to peace in the Korean Peninsula.
 Drawing from my diverse experiences in South Korea, China, the United States, Israel-Palestine, and Germany, I hope to empower learners and leaders to build a just and equitable world.
 In God’s will, I also hope to be a humble instrument for the gospel of peace in the Korean Peninsula and the world.